Gananath Obeyesekere

 Short Bio

-Gananath Obeyesekere has engaged in fieldwork in Sri Lanka and India.
-He is most interested in psychoanalysis and anthropology and the ways in which personal symbolism is related to religious experience.
-He has recently become interested in European voyages of discovery to Polynesia in the 18th century and after, and the implications of these voyages for the development of ethnography.
-His books include Land Tenure in Village Ceylon, Medusa's Hair, The Cult of the Goddess Pattini, Buddhism Transformed (coauthor), The Work of Culture, The Apotheosis of Captain Cook: European Mythmaking in the Pacific, and Making Karma.
-Professor Obeyesekere teaches classes in psychoanalysis and anthropology, hermeneutics, social anthropology, and Buddhism.
+Gananath Obeyesekere conducted fieldwork in Sri Lanka and India.
+He was most interested in psychoanalysis and anthropology, and the ways in which personal symbolism relates to religious experience.
+More recently, he was interested in European voyages of discovery to Polynesia in the eighteenth century and beyond, and the implications of these voyages for the development of ethnography.
+His books include Land Tenure in Village Ceylon, Medusa's Hair, The Cult of the Goddess Pattini, Buddhism Transformed (co-author), The Work of Culture, The Apotheosis of Captain Cook: European Mythmaking in the Pacific, and Making Karma.
+Professor Obeyesekere has taught courses in psychoanalysis and anthropology, hermeneutics, social anthropology, and Buddhism.